 How Can You Tell If Pork Is Slightly Undercooked?

 You can tell if pork is slightly undercooked by looking at the temperature on the thermometer or by poking the meat with a skewer to see the color of the juices.
-If the temperature is less than 145 degrees, the flowing juices are red and bloodish.
+If the flowing juices are red and with blood, the temperature is less than 145 degrees.